ec-jrc/lisflood-model/index.md

 -   Assessing the effects of climate change

 Although a wide variety of existing hydrological models are available that are suitable for *each* of these individual tasks, few *single* models are capable of doing *all* these jobs.
-Besides this, our objective requires a model that is spatially distributed and --at least to a certain extent- physically-based.
+Besides this, our objective requires a model that is spatially distributed and, at least to a certain extent, physically-based.
 Also, the focus of our work is on European catchments.
 Since several databases exist that contain pan-European information on soils (King *et al.*, 1997; Wösten *et al.*, 1999), land cover (CEC, 1993), topography (Hiederer & de Roo, 2003) and meteorology (Rijks *et al.*, 1998), it would be advantageous to have a model that makes the best possible use of these data.
 Finally, the wide scope of our objective implies that changes and extensions to the model will be required from time to time.
 Therefore, it is essential to have a model code that can be easily maintained and modified.
 LISFLOOD has been specifically developed to satisfy these requirements.
 The model is designed to be applied across a wide range of spatial and temporal scales.
 LISFLOOD is grid-based, and applications so far have employed grid cells of as little as 100 metres for medium-sized catchments, to 5000 metres for modelling the whole of Europe and up to 0.1° (around 10 km) for modelling globally.
 Long-term water balance can be simulated (using a daily time step), as well as individual flood events (using hourly time intervals, or even smaller).
 The output of a "water balance run" can be used to provide the initial conditions of a "flood run".
 Although the model's primary output product is channel discharge, all internal rate and state variables (soil moisture, for example) can be written as output as well.
 In addition, all output can be written as grids, or time series at user-defined points or areas.
 The user has complete control over how output is written, thus minimising any waste of disk space or CPU time.

 About LISFLOOD
 --------------